rmehner/documentation/index.rst

 It's targeted at an technical audience, mainly developers and sysadmins.
 Marketing and contract related details are available on our `website <https://opsone.ch>`_.

-This version contains all SaaS-Applications.
+This version contains all DNS relevant things.

 We got your back
 -------------------------------------------